 You’re a regular member of the town.
 Perhaps you’re a baker, merchant, or soldier.
 Your job is to save the town by eliminating the Werewolves that have infiltrated your town and started feeding on your neighbors.
 Also, try to avoid getting killed yourself.

 You’re a Townsperson with the unique ability to peer into a person’s soul and see their true nature.
 During the night, you’ll get a chance to see if another Townsperson is a Werewolf.
-However, use this information wisely because it can lead to you being targetted by the Werewolves the next night if they deduce your identity.
+However, use this information wisely because it can lead to you being targeted by the Werewolves the next night if they deduce your identity.
 There is one Seer per group.

 You’re a Townsperson with the unique ability to save lives.
 During the night, you’ll get a chance to protect another Townsperson from death if they are attacked by the Werewolves.
 You can choose to protect yourself.
 There is one Healer per group.